Who uses a Food Pantry?

 Of the individuals served by our Food Pantry Program, nearly 50% are under the age of 18.
-On an average week, over 340 people over the age of 65 rely on our Food Pantry program.
-In a year, we provide food, hope, and dignity to over 35,000 families.
+On an average week, over 500 people rely on our Food Pantry Program.
+In a year, we provide 2.2 million emergency meals and serve more than 90,000 people.

 The people we serve are diverse: single parents who just need help making ends meet, recent immigrants who have moved here to give their children a better, safer life, grandparents who are helping raise their grandchildren, adults who are going through a difficult time, dual parent households where bills have just piled up, senior citizens who face the choice of paying for food or paying for medication.